 California has a nasty anti-small business $800 minimum corporate income tax, even if no profit is earned, and even for many nonprofits.
 Next highest state is Rhode Island at $500 (only for “C” corporations).
 3rd is Delaware at $175.
 Most states are at zero. http://tinyurl.com/CA-800-tax

 Based just on GDP, CA, by far the most populous state, ranks as the 5th largest economy in the world.
 But adjusted for population and cost of living, CA prosperity ranks lower than all but 13 U.S. states.

-If instead of per capita GDP, we consider the states’ median household income adjusted for the state’s COL, CA ranks 48th.
-Only Oregon and Hawaii are worse.
+If instead of per capita GDP, we consider the states’ median household income adjusted for the COL, CA ranks a dismal 48th.
+Only OR and HI are worse.

 CA driving tickets are incredibly high.
 Red-light camera ticket $500.
 Next highest state is $250.
 Most are around $100. http://reason.org/blog/show/red-light-cameras-and-the-enigmatic

 CA has the 2nd highest/worst state workers’ compensation rates in 2018 – 169% of the median state rate.
 Workers’ comp is usually a more important factor than a state’s corporate income tax.
 Yet we pay low benefits — much goes to lawyers. https://www.oregon.gov/dcbs/cost/Pages/premium-index-rates.aspx